jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 # Services

 Containers within Pods can communicate to each other via ports on `localhost` (thus, if a Pod contains more than one container, those containers share the same port space).
 In addition, Pods have an IP address internal to the cluster, so that a container in one Pod can talk to a container in another.
+We've seen this already using our `busybox` Pod.

 The problem is that the Pod's cluster IP address does not persist if the Pod is restarted.
-If Pods are being managed by Deployments (which is often the case), you'll have several Pods that you want to direct traffic to, and they could come and go at a moments notice.
+If Pods are being managed by Deployments (which is often the case), you'll have several Pods that you want to direct traffic to, and they will be destroyed or created as the Deployment sees fit.

  *Services* make it easy for Pods to communicate with each other and the outside world.